uber-go/guide/style.md

 `main()`.
 If there are multiple error scenarios that halt program execution, put that logic under a separate function and return errors from it.

-This has th effect of shortening your `main()` function and putting all key business logic into a separate, testable function.
+This has the effect of shortening your `main()` function and putting all key business logic into a separate, testable function.

 <table>